Emotional Intelligence | Main page on Teen Suicide

 Abuse and Social Services

-As I have seen it, a major problem is that many of the abused teens are "only" being abused emotionally now, so social service workers do not put a high priority on such cases.
+As we have seen it, a major problem is that many of the abused teens are "only" being abused emotionally now, so social service workers do not put a high priority on such cases.
 They are simply too overworked.
 Another problem is that often they are not even aware of suicidal teens before it is too late.
 Even when they are aware they can do very little to fill the teens' unmet emotional needs or to stop their emotional pain.
 Psychiatrists often try to put the teen on medication.
 But medication does not fill their emotional needs, nor does it make their parents better fathers or mothers.
-As I have say it,

 "Putting Megan on medication does not make Mom a better mother."